|Type of medicine||Selective serotonin re-uptake inhibitor (SSRI)|

 - If you have epilepsy.

 - If you have glaucoma (increased pressure in your eye).

 - If you have ever had abnormally 'high' moods.

 - If you are being treated with electroconvulsive therapy (ECT).

 - If you have ever had an allergic reaction to this or to any other medicine.

-- If you forget to take a dose, and it is still within the same day, take it as soon as you remember.
-If you only remember through the night, or the next day, leave out the missed dose and take the next dose when it is due.
+- If you do forget to take a dose, take it as soon as you remember.
+If you do not remember until the following day, skip the missed dose.
+Do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment